 Andrew Lyon, Ph.D.

-Andrew is currently Professor of Chemistry and Founding Dean of the Fowler School of Engineering at Chapman University in Orange, CA. He was formerly Dean of the College of Science at Chapman, and served as Chair of Chemistry and Biochemistry at Georgia Tech before his move to the west coast.
+Andrew is the Founding Dean of the Fowler School of Engineering at Chapman University in Orange, CA, where he is also a Professor of Chemistry.
+He was formerly Dean of the College of Science at Chapman, and served as Chair of Chemistry and Biochemistry at Georgia Tech, where he was instrumental in the early development of Sanguina.
 Andrew holds seven issued U.S. patents and has extensive experience in bioanalytical chemistry, materials science, biomaterials, and in vitro diagnostics.
 He currently serves as Chief Scientific Officer of Sanguina.